 Land Acknowledgement

 Bow Valley College aims to uphold the intention of the numbered friendship treaties from the perspective of Indigenous Peoples.
-As an institution in Treaty 7 territory, it is our responsibility to pursue a deeper understanding of this Treaty, so that we can respect and honour its terms, and respect Indigenous Peoples’ legal and inherited rights.
+As an Education institution in Treaty 7 territory, it is our responsibility to pursue a deeper understanding of this Treaty, so that we can respect and honour its terms, and respect Indigenous Peoples’ legal and inherent rights.
+As a college, we know we have more to learn, and that there is more we can do to deepen our capacity to work alongside Indigenous communities in reciprocal ways.

-Through our words and actions, Bow Valley College honours the territories and Peoples of the Blackfoot Confederacy: which includes the Siksika, Kainai, Piikani, and Amskapi Piikani First Nations; as well as the Îyâxe Nakoda: which includes the Goodstoney, Chiniki, and Bearspaw First Nations; and the Tsuut’ina First Nation.
+We acknowledge the Blackfoot Confederacy: which includes the Siksika, Kainai, Piikani, and Amskapi Piikani First Nations; we acknowledge the Îyâxe Nakoda: which includes the Goodstoney, Chiniki, and Bearspaw First Nations; and we acknowledge the Tsuut’ina First Nation.

-We join all Nations in celebrating the unique histories, traditions, cultures and contributions of Indigenous Peoples as we continue our journey on the road toward reconciliation together.
+We acknowledge and express our gratitude to the Indigenous caretakers of this land, and we join all Nations in celebrating the unique histories, traditions, and contributions of Indigenous Peoples as we continue our journey of reconciliation together.

 Recommended resource for pronunciation guidance: